 Chatel and Linga – Fantastic area above Les Lindarets away from Avoriaz, a large plateau at higher altitude with some much more challenging reds and blacks and a myriad of relatively safe and easy to find off piste.

 Mossett and Croset – Point de Mossette is the highest point on the Portes du Soleil and leads down to Croset in Switzerland, home to the famous Swiss Wall’ one of the hardest marked ski runs in the world.
 The rest of the skiing is much more sedate and it can be quieter than other areas.

 Everything else – It’s much too large an area to cover everything here.
-We’ve been here eight years and we’re still discovering hidden gems.
+We’ve been here eleven years and we’re still discovering hidden gems.
 Take your piste map and go exploring!

 Beyond Avoriaz and Morzine skiing, the whole of the Portes du Soleil is waiting to be discovered from your luxury Mountain Spaces chalet.
 You can connect to the Portes du Soleil loop that will take you through seven resorts, crossing into Switzerland and back.
 Or go off-piste in many expansive, free-ride areas.
 The possibilities are endless!